lkerr/groundfish-MSE/documentation/econ_module.md

 * **sim_multipliers_post.Rds**  These are vessel specific coefficients that scale landings of a target species to catch/landings of other (non-target) species that are used for simulating the post catch-share period.

 I've been making small changes to mproc_test.txt and the "set_om_parameters_global.R" file.
-  * which gffishingyear
+The set_om_parameters_global.R contains things like file/folder locations, stocks that are in the model, and the RHS variables for the simulations.

 ### Outputs
 Model outputs are TBD